Solar Energy Basics

 - Solar Water Heaters

-Photovoltaic cells are constructed of semiconductor materials (solid state) which convert the sun’s rays directly into electricity.
-People are most familiar with this type of generator and it is also the most common for residential use.
+Photovoltaic cells are constructed of semiconductor materials (solid-state) which convert the sun’s rays directly into electricity.
+People are most familiar with this type of solar power generator and it is also the most common for residential use.
 Solar cells are encased inside solar panels for protection.

 Some of the semiconductor materials used in the construction of solar cells and solar panels includes: